EliAndrewC/l7r/setting/l7r.md

 This oni was so massive and powerful that it warped place in the Isawa Woodlands, creating a new "between place" coexistent between the mortal realm and Jigoku.
 Because Akuma summoned an oni whose thirst for knowledge matched his own, this oni took the form of a great library, which is said to contain "all of the things that have ever been written, and many of the things which never were written, and more than a few things which will come to be written".

 Akuma then set out to read through the sources of knowledge and power in this chaotic and disorganized library which was created by his oni and which is the oni.
-Akuma himself was not able to control the oni - although most summoners are able to command the oni which they summon, such a powerful oni lord was required that it will respond to no human commands.
+Akuma himself was not able to control the oni - although most summoners are able to command the oni which they summon, so powerful an oni lord was required that it will respond to no human commands.
 Thankfully for Akuma, this merely means that it treats him like any other visitor, offering its shelves full of nonsense and wisdom and madness and knowledge and lies and power to any who make their way to him.

 Over the next few years, Akuma began to publish some of the greatest foundational works of scholarship the Empire had ever seen.
 Many of the concepts behind vows I described earlier in our conversation are included in his book "On Vows to the Fortunes".
 His work "On Soothsaying" contains the definitive classification and description of the various forms of augury and prophecy.
 There are many other examples... and as his scholarship grew, so did the power of his name, and thus so did the oni which formed his Great Library.